Of course, we also accept patches. If you want to submit a patch, the guidelines the following:

 3. We are using a coding style very similar to GNU Coding Standards for syslog-ng.
 Please try to follow the existing conventions.

-5. Always create a separate branch for the pull request, forked off from the appropriate syslog-ng OSE branch.
+5. Always create a separate branch for the pull request, forked off from the syslog-ng OSE develop branch.
+The pull requests you create should always point to and be merged into the develop branch.
+Do not make PRs and try to merge into the master branch.

 6. If your patch should be applied to multiple branches, submit against the latest one only, and mention which other branches are affected.
 There is no need to submit pull requests for each branch.